Basic Information about Air Quality SIPs

 - NAAQS implementation process (attaining and maintaining the standards - includes SIP development)

-- Intoduction to EPA's air quality management process
+- Introduction to EPA's air quality management process

 The contents of a typical SIP fall into three categories:

-- State-adopted control measures which consist of either regulations or source-specific requirements (such as orders and consent decrees);
+- State-adopted control measures which consist of either state statues and regulations or source-specific requirements (such as orders and consent decrees);

 - State-submitted "non-regulatory" components (see list of examples below);